exasol/error-catalog/doc/system_requirements.md

 ## Introduction

-Exasol's "Error Catalog" (short "ECAT") is a project that collects individual error lists from project repositories and generates a catalog that can be viewed with a web browser.
+Exasol's "Error Catalog" (short "EC") is a project that collects individual error lists from project repositories and generates a catalog that can be viewed with a web browser.

 This catalog contains the error codes, descriptions and mitigation information for all scanned projects.